 1.8.7.7.2 The inspection body shall carry out an initial audit at each site.
 If satisfactory the inspection body shall inform the competent authority of the authorization of the in-house inspection service and issue a certificate of authorization for a period not exceeding three years.
 The following provisions shall be met:

-(a) This audit shall be undertaken at each site to confirm that the inspections and tests performed are in compliance with the requirements of RID/ADR;
+(a) This audit shall be undertaken at each site to confirm that the inspections and tests performed are in compliance with the requirements of ADR;

 (b) The inspection body may authorize the in-house inspection service to affix the identity mark or stamp, as specified in Chapter 6.2 and 6.8, of the inspection body to each approved product;